apache/pulsar/site2/docs/schema-understand.md

 7. If the schema is incompatible, the consumer will be disconnected.

 8. The consumer receives the messages from the broker.

-If the schema used by the consumer supports schema versioning (for example, AVRO schema), the consumer will fetch the schema info of the version tagged in messages, and use the passed-in schema and the schema tagged in messages to decode the messages.
+    If the schema used by the consumer supports schema versioning (for example, AVRO schema), the consumer fetches the  `SchemaInfo` of the version tagged in messages, and use the passed-in schema and the schema tagged in messages to decode the messages.